zhihanyang2022/off-policy-continuous-control/README.md

     -   random pics; you don’t need to touch this
 -   temp
     -   potentially outdated stuff; you don’t need to touch this

+### Class intuitions and relationships

+There are three core classes in this repo:

+-   Any environment written using OpenAI’s API would have:
+    -   `reset` method outputs the current state
+    -   `step` method takes in an action, outputs (reward, next state, done)
+-   `OffPolicyRLAlgorithm` and `RecurrentOffPolicyRLAlgorithm` are the base class for all algorithms listed in introduction.
+You should think about them as neural network (e.g., actors, critics, CNNs, RNNs) wrappers that are augmented with methods to help these networks interact with other stuff:
+    -   `act` method takes in state from env, outputs action back to env
+    -   `update_networks` method takes in batch from buffer
+-   The replay buffers `ReplayBuffer` and `RecurrentReplayBuffer` are built to interact with the environment and the algorithm classes
+    -   `push` method takes in a transition from env
+    -   `sample` method outputs a batch for algorithm’s `update_networks` method

+Their relationships are best illustrated by a diagram:

 ## Dependencies